j4imefoo/whirlcmd/README.md

 # whirlcmd

-A command-line tool to control Samourai's Whirlpool coinjoins using Whirlpool API
+A command-line tool to control Samourai Whirlpool CoinJoins using the Whirlpool API.

 ## Prerequisites